Analysis | Russell Wilson’s odds to break Peyton Manning’s single-season TD record

-Passing rates through the first six games of the season
+Passing rates through the first six games

 Attempts